Public Service broadcasting in Ireland is funded by the fee from your television licence. What is a television licence and how much does it cost?

-Censorship of publications in Ireland
+Censorship of publications

 Publications and periodicals in Ireland are still subject to censorship.
 This document provides an overview of the current legal situation regarding censorship and discusses how certain publications can be prohibited.

-Censorship of Films in Ireland
+Censorship of films

 The Irish Film Classification Office examines all films and videos intended for public viewing in Ireland to see if they are fit to be viewed by the public and classifies films and videos according to their suitability for different age groups.

-Censorship of video and DVD recordings in Ireland
+Censorship of video and DVD recordings

 Videos and DVD recordings in Ireland are subject to censorship.
 The Irish Film Classification Office is responsible for examining all video and DVD recordings for sale or distribution in Ireland.